Roman Dacia: Establishment (106–117)

-First re-organizations (117–138)
+First re-organisations (117–138)

 Hadrian was at Antioch in Syria when word came through of the death of Trajan.
 He could not return to Rome, as he was advised that Quadratus Bassus, ordered by Trajan to protect the new Dacian territories north of the Danube, had died there while on campaign.
 As a result of taking several legions and numerous auxiliary regiments with him to Parthia, Trajan had left Dacia and the remaining Danubian provinces below strength.
 The Roxolani allied themselves with the Iazyges to revolt against Rome, as they were angry over a Roman decision to cease payments to which Trajan had agreed.
 Therefore, Hadrian dispatched the armies from the east ahead of him, and departed Syria as soon as he was able.

 By this time, Hadrian had grown so frustrated with the continual problems in the territories north of the Danube that he contemplated withdrawing from Dacia.
-As an emergency measure, Hadrian dismantled Apollodorus' bridge across the Danube, concerned about the threat posed by barbarian incursions across the Olt River and a southward push between a number of Trajan's colonia and the castrum at Bersobis.
+As an emergency measure, Hadrian dismantled Apollodorus' bridge across the Danube, concerned about the threat posed by barbarian incursions across the Olt River and a southward push.

-By 118, Hadrian himself had taken to the field against the Roxolani and the Iazyges, and although he defeated them, he agreed to reinstate the subsidies to the Roxolani.
+By 118-119, Hadrian himself had taken to the field against the Roxolani and the Iazyges, and although he defeated them, he agreed to reinstate the subsidies to the Roxolani.
 Hadrian then decided to abandon certain portions of Trajan's Dacian conquests.
+Most of the Banat was conceded to the Iazyges.
 The territories annexed to Moesia Inferior (Southern Moldavia, the south-eastern edge of the Carpathian Mountains and the plains of Muntenia and Oltenia) were returned to the Roxolani.
 As a result, Moesia Inferior reverted once again to the original boundaries it possessed prior to the acquisition of Dacia.
 The portions of Moesia Inferior to the north of the Danube were split off and refashioned into a new province called Dacia Inferior.
 Trajan's original province of Dacia was relabelled Dacia Superior.
-It was at this time that Hadrian moved the Legio IV Flavia Felix from its base at Ulpia Traiana Sarmizegetusa and ordered it stationed in Moesia Superior.
+Hadrian moved the detachment of Legio IV Flavia Felix that had been at Ulpia Traiana Sarmizegetusa back to its base at Singidunum.

+The Limes Alutanus was established as the eastern frontier of Dacia Superior.

-By 124, an additional province called Dacia Porolissensis was created in the northern portion of Dacia Superior, roughly located in north-western Transylvania.
+By 123, an additional province called Dacia Porolissensis was created in the northern portion of Dacia Superior, roughly located in north-western Transylvania.
 Since it had become tradition since the time of Augustus that former consuls could only govern provinces as imperial legates where more than one legion was present, Dacia Superior was administered by a senator of praetorian rank.
 This meant that the imperial legate of Dacia Superior only had one legion under his command, stationed at Apulum.
 Dacia Inferior and Dacia Porolissensis were under the command of praesidial procurators of ducenary rank.

 Hadrian vigorously exploited the opportunities for mining in the new province.
 The emperors monopolized the revenue generated from mining by leasing the operations of the mines to members of the Equestrian order, who employed a large number of individuals to manage the operations.
 In 124, the emperor visited Napoca and made the city a municipium.